c-jefferys/simple-text-art/README.md

 ## Features
 ### Load
 Gets a file name from the user.
-If the file can be opened for reading, the file's contents are loaded into the canvas. ***The file is a TXT file located in the SavedFiles folder.***
+If the file can be opened for reading, the file's contents are loaded into the canvas. ***The file is a .txt file located in the SavedFiles folder.***

 ### Edit
 Allows user to edit the canvas by moving the cursor around and entering characters.
 Editing continues until the ESC key is pressed.